KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-08-23-datastore.md

 So far, you've used [App Engine](/tutorials/google-cloud/app-engine) to deploy a server.
 You've seen an example that uses servlets to generate content on the server with Java.

 This tutorial introduces [Datastore](https://cloud.google.com/appengine/docs/standard/java11/using-cloud-datastore).
 Like its name suggests, Datastore lets you store data on your server.
-More specifically, Datastore is a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that allows you to store and load data using Java code.
+More specifically, Datastore is a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that lets you store and load data using Java code.

 # Firestore in Datastore Mode